 - Sensors: Accelerometer, gyroscope, altimeter, heart rate monitor and SpO2 sensor to monitor your steps, distance, running, elevation, calories burned, heart rate, and more

 - 28 sports modes supporting your active lifestyle by helping you establish routines and surpass yourself

-- Water resistance up to 5 atmospheres allowing you to wear the watch in the shower or when swimming
+- Water resistance up to 5 ATM allowing you to wear the watch in the shower or when swimming

-The watch will be both iOS and Android compatible.
-As far as the operating system, the retailer listing mentions “other”.
-So in all likelihood, this will be a device running on Moto Watch OS rather than Google’s Wear OS.
+Moto Watch 200 is both iOS and Android compatible.
+As far as the operating system, the listing mentions “other”.
+So presumably the device is running on Moto Watch OS rather than Google’s Wear OS.
 The same was the case for Moto Watch 100.